ISSOtm/gb-asm-tutorial-v2/src/part2/serial-link.md

 :::

 Note that `LinkReset` starts part way through `LinkInit`.
-This way the two functions can share code without zero overhead and `LinkReset` can be called without performing the startup initialisation again.
+This way the two functions can share code with zero overhead and `LinkReset` can be called without performing the startup initialisation again.
 This pattern is often referred to as *fallthrough*: `LinkInit` *falls through* to `LinkReset`.

 Call the init routine once before the main loop starts: